hauser310/CSCCoffea/README.md

 ## Run

-After the setup and with an active virtual environment, one can run a script in the `src/` folder via
+Analysis is broken up into `processors`, which hold the logic which operates on each event, and `executors`, which distributes the computation and ultimately collects it.
+Once the setup is complete (and with an active virtual environment) one can run a script in the `src/` folder via

 ```bash
 python template_executor.py